In this blog post, let me explain a bit more about:

 As an online business owner, you constantly get taught that you need to have a content calendar, write all your content for the month in one day and use a scheduler, be consistent with when and how often you’re posting, show your whole life on Instagram Stories all the time, offer your services, end each post with a CTA (Call To Action), DM (or stalk) random people you don’t know who could become clients, etc etc …

-I told a friend of mine, who’s also a certified coach in Functional Medicine, that I was feeling fed up with content calendars and showing my breakfast on Instagram.
+I told a friend of mine that I was feeling fed up with content calendars and showing my breakfast on Instagram.

 She said: “Ooh, I don’t use Instagram, but I never thought you’d need a content calendar.
 I thought it was just a place for those moments of: “Ooh, I have this great inspiration, let me go and share it on Instagram!” …